Room: Online

 Turning in Your Work

-I’ve had trouble using Moodle to take up 303 assignments, so I'll assign you a Dropbox folder to turn in your graded assignments (except for the recipes and group projects).
+I’ve had trouble using Canvas to take up 303 assignments, so I'll assign you a Dropbox folder to turn in your graded assignments (except for the recipes and group projects).
+Sign up for Dropbox Basic--it's the free tier.
+You get 2 Gigs free, which is all you need in college.
 Be sure to save your assignments in PDF format to facilitate grading.
 Assignments that are not in PDF format will lose 5 points.

 Late Work